cgihlstorf/AIAgents/Topic5RAG/README.md

 1. When is there a clear "winner" (large gap between #1 and #2)?

 The top two largest differences occurred with query 2 (diff = 0.082) and query 7 (diff = 0.061).
-Interestingly, each of these queries is asking the same question, albeit using different language.
+Interestingly, each of these queries is asking the same question even though their phrasing is slightly different.

 2. When are scores tightly clustered (ambiguous)?